Startrekker007/PlanetaryGearbox/FinalAssembly/Fabrication Outputs/3D Printing STLs/readme.md

 From Amazon, Dremel 1.75mm ABS filament (Black) 1KG costs $34.99 USD, the total used for this job would cost $6.19.

 Link: https://www.amazon.com/Dremel-Nylon-Printer-Filament-Diameter/dp/B076MBTJBR/

+The sliced renders and filament estimations were done using Ultimaker Cura (With the Tevo Tarantula (Reprap) as the printer).